Remarks on Entropy Formulae for Linear Heat Equation: Introduction

-In this note, we will combine the ideas of Ni and of Cao and Hamilton.
-Namely, we are going to prove some entropy formulae for linear heat equation which are counterpart of entropy formulae for Ricci flow proved by Cao and Hamilton, just as Ni's entropy is counterpart of Perelman's entropy in the case of linear heat equation on static manifold.
-Namely, we will prove:
+In this note, we will combine the ideas of Ni \cite{MR2030576} and of Cao and Hamilton \cite{MR2433961}\cite{MR2570311}.
+Namely, we are going to prove an entropy formula for linear heat equation which is the counterpart of entropy formulae for Ricci flow proved by Cao and Hamilton, just as Ni's entropy is the counterpart of Perelman's entropy in the case of linear heat equation on static manifold.
+We will prove:

 \begin{thm} Let $(M,g)$ be a closed Riemannian manifold of dimension $n$ and with nonnegative Ricci curvature.
 Let $f$ be a positive solution to the heat equation

 Here the Laplacian is defined as $g^{ij}\partial_{i}\partial_{j}$.
 Let $f=e^{-u}$, and we define